cockroachdb/docs/v21.1/multiregion-scale-application.md

 In all of these scenarios, statements reference the column that tracks the region for each row in a `REGIONAL BY ROW` locality.
 This column can be a custom column of the built-in `ENUM` type `crdb_internal_region`, or it can be the default, hidden [`crdb_region` column](set-locality.html#crdb_region).

-### Representing `crdb_region` in ORMs
+#### Representing `crdb_region` in ORMs

-If your application's ORM framework supports enumerated data types, and you need to explicitly reference the `crdb_region` column (or a custom region column) in a read/write operation, you should do the following:
+If your application's ORM framework supports enumerated data types, and you need to explicitly reference the `crdb_region` column (or a custom region column) in a SQL operation in your application code, you should do the following:

 - Using the ORM framework's type library, create an enumerated type, with the type name `crdb_internal_region` and enumerated values for each of the existing regions.
 - Add a new region column to the relevant table mappings, with the new enumerated data type and the column name `crdb_region` (or the name of the custom region column of the table).
 Note that this column does not persist to the database; it is simply a mapping for the application.